fstnetwork/Service-Friendly-Token-Standard/README.md

 ### The improvements made on ERC-20

-As ERC-20 only specifies the interface and has lack the requirements and suggestion for real-world practices.
+As ERC-20 only specifies the interface and has lacked the requirements and suggestion for real-world practices.
 While building on top of the ERC-20 standard, we have encountered a few challenges and after finding the solution, we decided to infuse our solution into this standard.
-For entreprise users and Token end-users, a vivid operating logic and low-cost is a must, with that in mind, we have implemented several optimisation for storage.
+For enterprise users and Token end-users, a vivid operating logic and low-cost is a must, with that in mind, we have implemented several optimisation for storage.
 Taking `accounts` as an example, we have changed the mapping of accounts to only read the struct of the reference and only to take the necessary data, by doing this, the process would be lighter compared to read the all accounts-related mappings.

 We have also made improvements on security, specifically on preventing front-running attack by the `spender`, when the Token holder is assigning `allowance`.
 If this process is not checked, the process of assigning `allowance` from 1,000 to 500, in a front-running attack scenario, the attacker would first spend 1,000 that was previously assigned, and as the Token holder  approve another 500, making the `allowance`: **1,000 -> 0 -> 500**.

-In a safer environment, the requirement before approve a new value, at least under the ERC-20 interface, the `allowance` would return to 0.
+In a safer environment, the requirement before approving a new value, at least under the ERC-20 interface (`approve(address,uint256)`), the `allowance` must return to 0.
 While this mechanism makes it safer, but this would mean that 2 Ethereum transactions would be needed.
 However we would suggest to utilise the interface of `expectedValue`, as both `increaseAllowance` and `decreaseAllowance` are in risk of front-running attack.

 ### The improvements made to make a Token service-friendly